 He initiated and manages the Ken Wapnick Memorial Library at the Rocky Mountain Miracle Center (RMMC).
-He helped start and is now a facilitator in two SFACIM classes: the Thursday evening “Journey through the Workbook” class @ RMMC and the Sunday “Journey through the Text” class @ Montview Manor.
-He initiated and helped organize and taught at the last two SFACIM retreats in Colorado Springs and the upcoming retreat in Racine, Wisconsin (last year and just recently in September).
+He helped start and was a facilitator in two SFACIM classes: the Thursday evening “Journey through the Workbook” class @ RMMC and the Sunday “Journey through the Text” class @ Montview Manor.
+He initiated and helped organize and taught at the last three SFACIM retreats in Colorado Springs and the two SFACIM retreats in Racine, Wisconsin (last year and just recently in September).
 He started and co-facilitates the Thursday morning online Course and Coffee Chat.

 He is tremendously excited to be part of School for A Course in Miracles (SFACIM) and its mission of sharing the Course’s teachings with all those interested.
 In all of his many extensive travels, he considers the SFACIM to be one of the two best places on the planet to learn and understand the Course, the first being Ken Wapnick’s foundation in Temecula.